liorosenman/library_react_dja/readme.md

 3. Suggested - Elaborate the definition of the "connection" object.
 4. Suggested - Using inner join with the auth_user table.

+# Register method
+1. Validating 'age' field - there is not 'isdigit' in int variables.
+    I should have added @wraps(register) above --- def validate_registration(register):